Staff

 Administrative Assistant - East Hawaiʻi Center

 Lydia has been with the Hawaiʻi SBDC since 1996 serving in our Hilo Center.
 She has vast experience and knowledge in everything small business, including customer service, start-up assistance and training.
-Prior to SBDC, she was employed in Hilo by the Department of Economic Development and Tourism (DBED) and assisted the Business Action Center and is ready to pass on the torch.
+Prior to SBDC, she was employed in Hilo by the Department of Economic Development and Tourism (DBED) and assisted the Business Action Center.

 Dennis Wong